itcarroll/basic-R-lesson/docs/_slides/console.md

 - any string of characters
 - nearly universal operators (e.g. `+` and `/`)
 - operators specific to R (e.g. `$` and `%*%`)
-- functions in `base` R
+- functions in "base R"

 ===

-To reference a number or function you just type it in as above.
+To reference a number or function just type it in as above.
-To referece a string of characters you must surround them in quotation marks.
+To referece a string of characters, surround them in quotation marks.

 ~~~r